benno094/pdf-anki/README.md

 0.81 Beta

-- Changed gpt 3.5 turbo for GPT 4o mini
+- Changed gpt 3.5 turbo for gpt 4o mini
 - Images are now transferred with the cards
-- Images are now analyzed by gpt 4o mini
+- Images are now analyzed by gpt 4o mini (not consistent)
 - Prompt was improved, but orientated for medical students.

 0.8 beta